-Camp will take place in our state of the art Seeyle Indoor Facility located next to the WMU football stadium.
+Camp will take place at Robert J Bobb Stadium at Hyames Field.
+Hyames was the first ever site of the College World Series in 1947 located next to the WMU football stadium.

-Kalamazoo, the home of WMU’s main cam-pus, is located midway between Chicago and Detroit, approximately 2 hours (140 miles) from each on Interstate 94.
+Kalamazoo, the home of WMU’s main campus, is located midway between Chicago and Detroit, approximately 2 hours (140 miles) from each on Interstate 94.
 Hyames Field is located off of Stadium Dr. just past Waldo Football Stadium.
-GPS intersection of Stadium Dr. and W. Michigan Ave. in Kalamazoo or Waldo Football Stadium.
+GPS intersection of Stadium Dr. and W. Michigan Ave. in Kalamazoo.

 WMU COACHING STAFF